franky3-git/form-validator/readme.md

 }

 ````
+6. we will improve the project with some backend validation to and some response when the form is submitted

-6. please excuse my english i will improve it. (hahahaha)
+7. please excuse my english i will improve it.(hahahaha).